AfzGit/Quick-Hadith-Lookup/README.md

 # Quick-Hadith-Lookup

-Quickly copy and retreive the hadith.
+Quickly copy and retreive the Ahadith.

 Website: https://afzgit.github.io/Quick-Hadith-Lookup/

--   todos:
-    -   implement search
+All data is taken from (Hadith-API)[https://github.com/fawazahmed0/hadith-api]